 The thought of finding recipes that follow the Body Ecology Diet was overwhelming at first, but I discovered much-needed ingredients that would help.
 Ghee (clarified butter) was one of our saviors.
 Tula loved it and I used it as much as I did coconut oil, (which has antimicrobial and antifungal properties).
-Lakanto and monk fruit extract, and now there is BE Sweet Powder.
+For sugar substitutes we used Lakanto, monk fruit extract, and now there is BE Sweet Powder.
 These sweeteners taste sweet but have a zero glycemic index, which means it won’t feed the yeast.
 It was terrific to bake with, since stevia didn’t taste the best in anything baked.
 I would find a recipe online and adapt it using our own ingredients.
 Most dinners consisted of a protein and vegetable, for example, quinoa with roasted vegetables or roasted chicken with kale.
 Everything was organic.
 We followed the BED food-combining rule pretty diligently for the first couple of years, avoiding protein with a starch.
 We were supposed to be following an 80/20 rule: 80 percent vegetable and 20 percent protein or grain.
 When feeding children, this was difficult to follow, so we aimed for 60/40.
-If I didn't limit the grains, that was all Tula would eat!